opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 # SAML

-The Security plugin supports user authentication via SAML single sign-on.
+The Security plugin supports user authentication through SAML single sign-on.
 The Security plugin implements the web browser SSO profile of the SAML 2.0 protocol.

 This profile is meant for use with web browsers.
 It is not a general-purpose way of authenticating users against the Security plugin, so its primary use case is to support Kibana single sign-on.